Commutativity and Kleisli laws of codensity monads of probability measures: Five probability monads

-We can then define $\mathcal{R}$ on morphisms by the pushforward measure, and its multiplication and unit analogously to \hyperref[exmp2.2]{Example 2.2}.
-That these maps are continuous are again analogous to \hyperref[exmp2.2]{Example 2.2}, and it is straightforward to show that the pushforward of a Radon measure is also Radon, Dirac measures are Radon and that the multiplication preserves Radon measures.
-Thus $\mathcal{R}$ has the structure of a monad on \textbf{KHaus}.
-The Radon monad originates in \cite{semadeni_monads_1973} and \cite{tadeusz_swirszcz_monadic_1974} and its algebras are studied in \cite{keimel_monad_2008}. \end{exmp} \begin{exmp} \textbf{Kantorovich monad $\mathcal{K}$ on KMet} \\ For $X$ a compact metric space, we define and This is the famous Kantorovich metric from optimal transport theory, which metrises the topology of weak convergence.
-Note that every Borel probability measure on a compact metric space is Radon, so the topology induced by $\text{d}_{\mathcal{K}X}$ on $\mathcal{K}X$ coincides with $\mathcal{R}X$.
-It is straightforward to show that $\text{ev}_h$ is non-expansive for each non-expansive $h \colon X \to [0,1]$, and that a map $f \colon Y \to \mathcal{K}X$ is non-expansive iff $\text{ev}_h f$ is non-expansive for each each non-expansive $h$.
-Thus we define $\mathcal{K}f$ for $f \colon Y \to X$, $\eta$ and $\mu$ as in previous examples, and $\mathcal{K}$ has the structure of a monad on \textbf{KMet}.
-The Kantorovich monad is shown to be commutative in \cite{fritz_bimonoidal_2018}.
-This monad was introduced in \cite{van_breugel_metric_nodate} and further studied in \cite{fritz_probability_2019}. \end{exmp} \begin{rem} It is possible to extend some of these monads to monads of finitely additive measures, probability premeasures, subprobability measures, and other generalisations.
-However some of these extensions lose properties such as affineness and commutativity.
-In this paper, we restrict our view to the monads of probability and subprobability measures, which we'll see in \hyperref[prop3.11]{Proposition 3.11}. \end{rem}
+For $X$ a compact metric space, we define and This is the Kantorovich metric (also known as the 1{-}Wasserstein distance) used in optimal transport theory~\cite{basso_hitchhikers_2015}.
+Note that every Borel probability measure on a compact metric space is Radon (see \hyperref[appenA]{Appendix A}).
+Also, the topological space induced by $\text{d}_{\mathcal{K}X}$ on $\mathcal{K}X$ coincides with $\mathcal{R}X$, when $X$ is assigned its metric topology.
+Now, $\text{ev}_h$ is non{-}expansive for each non{-}expansive $h \colon X \to [0,1]$, and a map $f \colon Y \to \mathcal{K}X$ is non{-}expansive iff $\text{ev}_h f$ is non{-}expansive for each non{-}expansive $h$.
+Thus, we define $\mathcal{K}f$ for $f \colon Y \to X$, $\eta$ and $\mu$ as in previous examples, and $\mathcal{K}$ has the structure of a monad on \textbf{KMet}.
+There is a symmetric monoidal structure on \textbf{KMet} where $(X,d_X)\otimes (Y,d_Y)=(X\times Y,d_{X \otimes Y})$ and $d_{X \otimes Y}((x,y),(x',y'))=d_X(x,x')+d_Y(y,y')$.
+Note that this monoidal structure is not the cartesian monoidal structure.
+With this structure, the Kantorovich monad is shown to have a lax monoidal structure in \cite{fritz_bimonoidal_2018}.
+This monad was introduced in \cite{van_breugel_metric_nodate} and is further studied in \cite{fritz_probability_2019}. \begin{remark} It is possible to extend some of these monads to monads of finitely additive measures, subprobability measures, and other generalisations.
+However, this can be at the cost of affineness and commutativity.
+In this paper, we restrict our view to the monads of probability and subprobability measures, which we will study in \hyperref[prop3.12]{Proposition 3.12}. \end{remark}